 Steemit Has Become a Train Wreck

-It has been over a year since I published my last article regarding Steemit, which was titled “HubPages Vs. Steemit.”
+In 2018, I published an article about Steemit that was titled “HubPages Vs. Steemit.”
 If you have had the opportunity to read that same article, you can clearly see that I had a much more optimistic outlook on Steemit’s future back when I published it than I do now.
 In comparing HubPages with Steemit now, I would have to say that HubPages is beating out Steemit as being a much better writing site by leaps and bounds.

 Okay.
 That new system seemed fair enough to me.
 I’m a patient man.
 I can roll with the punches and deal with change whenever it benefits everyone involved.
 I usually only needed to wait a day or two for my resource credits to recharge on my Steemit channel.
 Therefore, it didn’t seem so bad to me at first.
 Below is a YouTube video that explains how this new system that uses “resource credits” on Steemit works.

 After a while, I became accustomed to this new system.
 It was nice to be able to correct typographical errors or make editorial changes to articles of mine on Steemit that were more than seven days old.
 Some Steemians believed that this new system would bring about the death of Steemit.
 However, I was one to believe that it would make it better, if anything.
 That is, until recently after this new system caused my ability to post and up-vote other people’s articles and comments on Steemit to come to a grinding halt.